 The retreat is designed to be an intensive learning experience and may heighten emotions.
 Please keep this in mind if you have experienced emotional distress or are under psychiatric care.
 You will be asked to read and sign the Waiver of Liability and Authorization for Emergency Medical Treatment when registering.

 Special instruction is available for newcomers during the retreat with a Co-Teacher.
 In addition to a newcomer meeting with Shinzen and the Co-Teacher on the first day, newcomers are also pre-assigned online sessions with Shinzen the first few days.
 VSI facilitators (senior students trained by Shinzen) are often available for one-on-one interviews as well.
 For more information, newcomers may view the following YouTube clips:

 Welcome New Students Welcome First-Timers

-All dharma talks and group interview sessions are recorded by VSI for archives or future sales ONLY, and are not available to retreatants at this time.
-You are most welcome to bring your own recorder to place near Shinzen to capture any session.
+All dharma talks and technique instruction sessions are recorded by VSI for archives or future sales, but will be sent to all retreat participants as a bonus after each retreat.
+You are most welcome to bring your own recorder as well to place near Shinzen to capture any session.
 If it is necessary for you to use a microphone, please be sure it is a stand-alone one, as Shinzen will already have two microphones clipped to him.

 Arrival & Departure